realmariano/examples/arduino-qt-toogle-led/README.md

 - Install arduino-cli
   https://github.com/arduino/arduino-cli

+  _windows:_
+  Make sure you included the arduino-cli in your enviroment variables PATH.
+  From the command prompt:
+   * Check your installation by doing `arduino-cli`
+   * Install the AVR dependencies `arduino-cli core install arduino:avr`

 - Copy all the content of this folder to your computer

 If you do not have the NI-VISA installed, you need to install `pyvisa-py`